AdaCore/spark2014/docs/ug/appendix.rst

 Proof Limitations
 -----------------

 #.
-Postconditions of regular functions called in contracts and assertion
+Postconditions of recursive functions called in contracts and assertion
    pragmas are not available, possibly leading to unproved checks.
-The current workaround is to use expression functions instead for those functions called in contracts and assertion pragmas.
+The current workaround is to use a non-recursive wrapper instead for those functions called in contracts and assertion pragmas.
+In the same way, definitions of recursive expression functions are not available, both in contracts and in bodies.
+   The current workaround is to add an explicit postcondition for them.

 #.
 Attribute 'Valid is currently assumed to always return True.